Abed-Murad/Big-Tech-Coding-Interview-Guide/android-technical-interview.md

             - `getViewType(postion)`
         - `ViewHolder` subtype of `RecyclerView.ViewHolder` Helper class that help to draw the UI for individual items that we want to draw on screen
         - `LayoutManger` Helps with the way we want the items to be displayed (Linearly or in a Grid).

+### Android Jetpack

+* **What is Android Jetpack?**
+    - A collection of libraries that are individually adoptable and build to work together while taking advantage of the Kotlin language features that improves productivity.

+* **List the Architecture Components in Android Jetpack.**
+    - DataBinding: A way to declaratively bind UI elements in our layout to data sources in our app.
+    - Lifecycles: Manges `Activity` & `Fragment` lifecycles of our app
+    - `LiveData` Notify views of any database changes.
+    - `Navigation` Handle everything needed for in-app navigation.
+    - `Paging` Gradually load information on demand from your data source.
+    - `Room` Fluent SQLite database access.
+    - `ViewModel` Manage UI-related data in a lifecycle-conscious way.
+    - `WorkManger` Manage every background jobs in Android with the circumstances we choose.